User API

 Model specification

-provides a convenient way to add Variable
+ForneyLab.@RV — Macro@RV provides a convenient way to add Variables and FactorNodes to the graph.

 Examples: